HCPSS/schoolsites-help/_posts/2014-07-15-embed-youtube.md

 title: "Embedding a YouTube Video"
 ---

-You can embed videos from YouTube in news messages and basic pages.
+You can embed videos from YouTube in news messages, page sections and basic pages.
 The process is the same for each.

 If your school wants a YouTube account to upload their own content, it should be maintained by the web manager under an email account that's not personal.
 YouTube videos will show up in search results, so be sure to have clearance from parents for children in videos.